Sustainable Mobility Management MBA

 Fees can be paid by

 There are several ways to fund your education beside your own personal savings.
 You could approach your employer, who may sponsor you or design a flexible work arrangement with you such that you can continue earning while studying.
-There are also a lot part-time job opportunities in Berlin.
-You can look for English-speaking jobs in Berlin through job-search engines.
+To cover living expenses for your study period in Berlin, we recommend calculating approximately € 1,200 – € 1,400 per month.
+Please be aware that our program is a full-time course.
+The teaching hours are irregular and may vary from week to week.
+Therefore, we advise you not to plan on financing your studies only by working part-time but having the needed amount put aside when starting your studies.
+Nevertheless, we highly recommend working part-time or doing internships next to your studies to gain work experience and broaden your network.
+You can look for English-speaking part-time jobs in Berlin through job-search engines.
 Here are few job search engines to start your search:

 Jobs in Berlin